 Customers Will Tell You What to Sell Them

-If you listen to your customers, even if that’s just on social media or basic feedback surveys, you gather a wealth of information about how your customers view your product.
-And this may be wildly different than you think.
+If you listen to your customers, even if it’s just on social media or through basic feedback surveys, you gather a wealth of information about how your customers view your product.
+And this may be wildly different than you expect.

 If you want to create 'raving fans', start by actively listening to your customer.
 They'll tell you how to impress them. #cx #custserv Click To Tweet

-Many companies have made a success of pivoting to meet customer demands (ourselves included) and it is clear to anyone that the best way to grow your company is by implementing customers’ feedback.
+Many companies have made a success of pivoting to meet customer demands, and it is clear to anyone that the best way to grow your company is by implementing customers’ feedback.
 When you do that, existing customers will appreciate you even more, and that’s how you get raving fans.
-Actively listening to your customers is such a successful approach that more and more companies have switched to it over older models.39587
+Actively listening to your customers is such a successful approach that more and more companies are embracing the potential, which is further enhanced with modern AI tools.

 Actively Listening Means Asking Follow-up Questions